 “Use it where it makes sense, and consider which stories are best told using mostly visual content,” says Tonya Vinas, VP of Content Strategy & Services at Content4Demand.
 “For videos, that usually means shorter stories told at a high level.
 For interactive, it’s a story with multiple layers where visual elements and movement can bring the layers together into a single thread.
 In the interactive world, it’s less about fitting a format into a buyer stage, because any format can be interactive.”

-To see how Content4Demand collaborated with Flexential to build a successful campaign on interactive content and digital events, be sure to attend our case study at the B2B Sales & Marketing Exchange on Monday, October 26, at 2 p.m.
+To see how Content4Demand collaborated with Flexential to build a successful campaign on interactive content and digital events, watch the case study we presented at the B2B Sales & Marketing Exchange on Monday, October 26, at 2 p.m.
 ET.